-|No access to a file or directory. represents no valid values and causes an ArgumentException when used as the parameter for GetPathList, which expects a single value.
+Append, Read, Write, and PathDiscovery access to a file or directory.
+AllAccess represents multiple FileIOPermissionAccess values and causes an ArgumentException when used as the access parameter for the GetPathList method, which expects a single value.

-Access to append material to a file or directory. access includes the ability to create a new file or directory.
+Access to append material to a file or directory.
+Append access includes the ability to create a new file or directory.

 Access to the information in the path itself.
 This helps protect sensitive information in the path, such as user names, as well as information about the directory structure revealed in the path.
 This value does not grant access to files or folders represented by the path.